-You’ve determined the real investment rate of return you must earn in order to have your Retirement Bucket™ remain intact for the rest of your life despite your rising, inflation adjusted withdrawals.
+You’ve calculated investment rate of return you must earn in order to have your Retirement Bucket™ remain intact for the rest of your life despite your rising, inflation adjusted withdrawals.

-And, you have strategically allocated your Retirement Bucket™ to capture the returns of a globally diversified mix of asset classes while exposing yourself to an appropriate level of risk and volatility.
+And, you have strategically allocated your Retirement Bucket™ of investments to capture the higher expected long-term returns of a broadly diversified mix of index funds while exposing yourself to an appropriate level of risk and volatility.

 Can you now do what Ron Popeil used to say when pitching his latest cooking gadget on television, i.e. “just set it and forget it?”

-You would be better off than most investors during Phase One of your financial life, but not in Phase Two when you are relying on your Retirement Bucket to support your desired lifestyle and taking monthly withdrawals.
+You would be better off than most investors during Phase One of your financial life, but not in Phase Two when you have no more paycheck from work to fall back on.

-There are too many other considerations at play in Stage Two:
+There are too many other considerations at play in Stage Two including:

 - Minimizing taxes with your: